bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>The Box Model</h4>

 The Box Model is how Web browsers see individual HTML elements.
-When laying out a document, the browser\'s rendering engine represents each element as a rectangular box according to the standard **CSS basic box model**.
+When laying out a document, the browser&#39;s rendering engine represents each element as a rectangular box according to the standard **CSS basic box model**.
 CSS determines the size, position, and properties (color, background, border size, etc.) of these boxes.

 Each element is comprised of 4 areas: the **element**, the **padding**, the **border** and the **margin**.